raspberrypilearning/lego-data-dash/en/step_7.md

 language: python
 filename: data_dash.py
 line_numbers: true
-line_number_start: 73
+line_number_start: 93
 line_highlights:
 ---
 while True:
     check_weather()
-    sleep(3600)   # wait an hour before checking again
+    sleep(3600)   # wait an hour before checking again (make this smaller for testing purposes)

 --- task ---

 Save your work as `data_dash.py` and click Run.
 Your slider should move to display the current NO2 reading from your chosen OpenAQ station, and your gauge should move to display the PM2.5 reading.
+Well done!

 --- /task ---